Adventures in Demand Analysis Using AI: Estimating Price Effects

 \subsection{The Causal Dynamic Model and Regressions}

 To address the issue above, we introduce a simple dynamic panel data model to guide our statistical analysis.
-We can view the outcomes and key variables as arising from the following structural equation model (SEM):
+We can view the outcomes and key variables as arising from the following structural equation model (SEM). \begin{assumption}(Structural Equation Model) \begin{enumerate} {\alph{enumi})} {\alph{enumi}} \item It holds